indranilroy99/JBK/README.md

 ```

-Hope you find this tool useful
+Hope you found this tool useful

 cheers !!